-3. Complete application after 3:00p.m., May 1, 2015= Student is administratively placed by housing basedon stated preference and bed-type availability.
+3. Complete application after 4:00p.m., May 8, 2017= Student is administratively placed by housing based on availability of beds.

 33. I did not receive the financial aid award that I anticipated, now what do I do?

 Students are responsible for the balance of the housing payments and any other charge on their University Student Account that is not covered and paid by your financial aid disbursement.
 Subject to space availability you can request to be moved into a less expensive type of on-campus housing either before or after check-in.
-Contact either Andrea Martin or Renee Giannini for assistance.
+Contact Renee Giannini for assistance.